thewhyse/thewhyse/wp-content/plugins/use-any-font/readme.txt

 * <a href="https://wordpress.org/support/plugin/use-any-font/" target="_blank">Support Forum</a> to quickly resolve your issues.
 * Or you can also send msg using Facebook Msg widget from our website. <a href="https://dineshkarki.com.np">https://dineshkarki.com.np</a>

+<strong>Font Conversion API Usage</strong>

-You need API key to connect to our server for font conversion.
+* You need API key to connect to our server for font conversion.
 Our server converts your font and sends it back.
 You can get key from <a href="https://dineshkarki.com.np/use-any-font/api-key" target="_blank">here</a>.
 You can also generate Lite / Test API key from button at top of the plugin page. <strong>Note : </strong> Lite / Test API only allow single font conversion.
+* Use Any Font uses Font Conversion API developed by Dnesscarkey.
+Font conversion API helps the plugin to convert the font files in different format (woff, woff2 but not limited to) for faster loading, and multiple browser support.
+Plugins sends the request to Font conversion server with font files, font conversion server converts it and returns the converted files.
+Once the conversion is completed, font files are automatically deleted.
+* We don't store your fonts in our server neither any of your information except the API key details.
+Our server deletes the temporary file after the font upload is complete.
+Your font files are served from your own server.
+* For font conversion, our plugin uses server2.dnesscarkey.org and server3.dnesscarkey.org and it is only dedicated to Use Any Font plugin.
+* For Font Conversion API terms and condition.
+Please visit <a href="https://dineshkarki.com.np/use-any-font/terms-conditions">here</a>.

 <strong>Installation Video</strong>
 [youtube http://www.youtube.com/watch?v=QzGaWIPVwEk]

-Note : We don't store your fonts in our server neither any of your information except the API key details.
-Our server deletes the temporary file after the font upload is complete.

 <strong>Integration for Themes / Plugin Developers</strong>